heilcheng/medexplain-evals/CONTRIBUTING.md

 twine check dist/*                  # Check package
 ```

-Thank you for contributing to MEQ-Bench!
+Thank you for contributing to MedExplain-Evals!
 Your contributions help advance the field of medical AI evaluation and make healthcare AI more reliable and accessible.